 -From being an industrial designer to a student at KTS, then at a postgraduate school in the UK- Tiffany Loy

 The Internationality segment of a series introducing Kawashima Textile School (KTS).
 KTS is widely known throughout the weaving community overseas as a school where people can learn handweaving.
-Since the opening of the school, its doors were open internationally, and the reputation as being a school in Kyoto where one can acquire reliable handweaving skills spread gradually by word of mouth from the participants.
+KTS had opened its doors internationally since the very beginning, and the reputation as being a school in Kyoto where one can acquire reliable handweaving skills spread gradually by word of mouth from the participants.
 Over four weeks starting from Part 4, we will bring you interviews with graduates from all over the world who have various relationships with weaving, where we ask about how they came to learn at KTS, what influenced them, how they use the skills they have learned, and what weaving means to them.

 |The Weaverly Way (2020)|

 The site-specific installation employs a weaver's approach to conceptualising and building sculpture.
 The piece was produced in collaboration with British heritage silk mill Gainsborough Weaving, and presented at London Craft Week 2020.